Texas Dram Shop Law - How the Proximity Defense Works

 As we stated above, the plaintiff has the burden of establishing several elements in order to have a successful Texas dram shop case.
 There are numerous "canned" defenses that bars will use to defeat a dram shop claim.
 Oftentimes, the proximity of the injurious or fatal accident to the bar can help the plaintiff proactively overcome many of these arguments.

-For example, our firm litigated a case where an intoxicated patron of a restaurant pulled out of the restaurant’s parking lot and struck another vehicle, killing the driver of that vehicle.
-In that particular case, the proximity of the accident scene to the restaurant – the source of the alcohol – was such that the defendants were not able to use several of the arguments that they typically like to use.
+For example, our firm litigated a case where an intoxicated patron of a restaurant pulled out of the restaurant's parking lot and struck another vehicle, killing the driver of that vehicle.
+In that particular case, the proximity of the accident scene to the restaurant - the source of the alcohol - was such that the defendants were not able to use several of the arguments that they otherwise might have.

 - They could not argue that the recipient was not yet showing signs of obvious intoxication.
 In some instances, a bar may over-serve a patron, but the patron leaves the bar before the intoxication "sets in," so to speak.
 Since blood alcohol content (BAC) typically peaks 30-40 minutes after alcohol was last consumed, the patron may be half an hour down the road before their intoxication is apparent.
 Under those circumstances, the bar may argue that they are not liable because they never had an opportunity to observe the recipient's intoxication.
 But when the accident happens practically on the bar or restaurant's doorstep, the only logical conclusion is that the intoxication set in on the bar's premises and should have been observed.

-In short, the closer in both time and distance that the accident happens in relation to the genesis of the alcohol consumption, the easier it will be for the plaintiff to show that the defendant is liable for the subsequent injuries.Not a Moment to Waste The importance of a prompt investigation...Read More >
+In short, the closer the accident and the initial consumption of alcohol were (in both time and distance), the easier it will be for the plaintiff to show that the defendant is liable for the subsequent injuries or deaths.

 How the Proximity Defense Can Hurt Your Dram Shop Case